How to Optimize LLM Inference Speed on RTX 5090 (April 2026): The Performance Guide

 Step 3: Quantization Strategy (The VRAM Trap)

 The RTX 5090 boasts 32GB of VRAM.
-This sounds like a lot, but a full precision (FP16) 70B parameter model requires roughly 140GB of VRAM.
+This sounds like a lot, but a full precision (FP16) 70B parameter model requires roughly 140GB.
 To fit massive intelligence into a consumer card, you must quantize.

 The Golden Rules for RTX 5090:

-• 8-Bit (FP8): Use this for models under 30B parameters.
-It retains near-perfect accuracy.
+- 8-Bit (FP8): Use this for models under 30B parameters.
+It retains near-perfect accuracy with the hardware-native speed of the 5090.

 Conclusion

 The RTX 5090 is a marvel of engineering, but it requires a skilled pilot.
-By utilizing TensorRT-LLM, mastering 4-bit quantization, and managing your KV cache, you can transform your PC into an enterprise-grade AI server.
+By utilizing TensorRT-LLM, mastering 4-bit quantization, and keeping your drivers at the cutting edge, you can transform your PC into an enterprise-grade AI server.

 Frequently Asked Questions (FAQ)

 No. An unquantized (FP16) 70B model requires approx. 140GB of VRAM.
 The RTX 5090 has 32GB.
-You must use 4-bit quantization (EXL2 or AWQ) to fit it entirely on the GPU, or split it across multiple GPUs.
+You must use 4-bit quantization (EXL2 or AWQ) to fit it entirely on the GPU.

 For DeepSeek R1, 4-bit quantization (specifically AWQ) is the sweet spot.
-It allows the model to fit comfortably within the 32GB VRAM buffer while leaving room for the context window (KV Cache), with negligible loss in reasoning capabilities.
+It allows the model to fit comfortably within the 32GB VRAM buffer while leaving room for the context window (KV Cache).